archaeo-social/mastodon/rules-and-guidelines.md

 - DOI links (e.g. https://doi.org/10.1136/bmj.k959) are allowed but the post must accurately describe the title/author/journal to allow the reader to decide for themselves whether they would like to follow the link.
 (In cases of very long titles, you may truncate it, and in cases of long author lists, "First-Author et al" will do.)
 Posts with DOI links where the target of the link is not described, or not described sufficiently, may be deleted without warning.

+We encourage ecommunity members to report behaviour that that exhibits negative conduct, such as that which is described here.

 ## Things that will get your account closed, possibly without warning

 - Racism, sexism, homophobia, transphobia, able-ism, etc. (will result in a permanent ban, you may not receive a prior warning)